coins/bitcoin-scripts/betcoins.md

 # Betcoins - A trustless Bitcoin betting protocol

-Betcoins is a protocol for trustless Bitcoin bets.
+Betcoins is a protocol for trustless Bitcoin bets like e.g. a coin flip.
 It uses only opcodes currently supported in Bitcoin Script.
 It allows any bet sizes, any discrete probability distributions and any payout sizes.
 It can be generalized to an election of a random leader.

 ## Naive Betting